-Looking for a simple side dish to add flavor, color, and nutrients to your plate?
+Looking for a simple side dish to add flavor and color to your plate?
 These Roasted Potatoes and Asparagus come together in just 30 minutes and only require one sheet pan.

 Plus, it is so incredibly easy to make and easy to customize.
 And just like my Roasted Broccoli and Carrots, this recipe proves that two veggies are better than one.

-• Honey gold potatoes.
-Yukon gold or red potatoes work in this recipe, too, but honey gold is my favorite (and evidently, it’s your guys’ fave, too!
+Yukon gold, fingerling, and red potatoes work in this recipe, but honey gold is my favorite (and evidently, it’s your guys’ fave, too!
 This recipe for Roasted Honey Gold Potatoes is one of my most popular!).

 Optional flavor-boosting topping ideas to make this side dish your own:

-• Grated or shaved Parmesan cheese, or Nutritional Yeast.
-For a hint of cheesiness and a little extra saltiness.
+- Grated or shaved Parmesan cheese, or Nutritional Yeast

 Potatoes have a long shelf life and can stay fresh for several months when stored in a cool, dry place.
 You can keep them in the refrigerator to get the longest shelf-life, but they’ll also keep well for weeks at room temperature.